alronz/b2c-database-selection/Redis/Examples/cart_management.md

 	}
 ```

-As you can see it is quite simple, we just need to insert the product inside the user's cart using hset command.
-Before that we need to check if the amount of this product is zero, then we will update the cart by removing this product.
-Which means you can use this API call to add or update the cart.
-Another important note is that we need to set an expiration for this cart if we don't want to persist the cart information.
-We do this by using the expire command.
+As you can see it is quite simple, we just need to insert the cart item inside the user's cart using hset command.
+Before that we need to check if the amount of this item is zero, then we will update the cart by removing this item.
+Otherwise, we will add the item to the cart using hset command.
+We also expire this cart after some cart validation time using the expire command so that we don't persist the cart information forever.
 In this example we expire the cart each 10 hours.

 * delete item from the cart